 Although the property market has been volatile, property investment is still very much an attractive proposition in 2023.
 Whether you are interested in becoming a buy-to-let investor or in flipping properties through development, property investment is still considered one of the safest investment choices as long as purchases are planned and the investments are treated like a business.

-Investing in property does require funding to start.
+Investing in property does require funding to get started.
 The most obvious choice is to apply for a mortgage.
-However, this is not always an option for some properties which do not meet the criteria for mortgages, or if finance is needed quickly, so consideration must be given to other forms of finance.
-One such method is a bridging loan.
+However, this is not always an option for some properties that do not meet mortgage providers’ lending criteria, or if finance is needed quickly, so consideration must be given to other forms of finance such as a bridging loan.

 - Using a bridging loan in place of a traditional loan

 - Can I get a loan for investment property?

 - How to get a loan for an investment property?

 - What types of property can you purchase with a bridging loan?

 - Can I buy land with a bridging loan?

 - Can I get a bridging loan for a property that isn’t currently habitable?